 Key consultant to STUK for evaluation of the Natural Barrier at Olkiluoto (2015)

 Prof. Neil Chapman (MCM) has acted as Key Consultant as part of STUK’s (Finnish Radiation Authority) Core Group of expert reviewers in the area of geosciences and the natural barrier to support STUK’s evaluation of Posiva’s Construction License Application (CLA) for the planned spent nuclear fuel repository at Olkiluoto.
 The Core Group of reviewers has advised STUK over the period since the Decision in Principle to proceed with geological disposal of spent fuel at Olkiluoto.
 Neil, together with other Members of the team, have reviewed numerous documents developed by Posiva over the last decade or more, have made frequent visits to the ONKALO facility with STUK’s inspectors and have attended topical workshops at which issues have been discussed in detail with Posiva staff and expert contractors.
 This latest round of review and evaluation has now been published in STUK-TR 17, August 2015.
 The image below illustrates the proposed facility layout at Olkiluoto (image courtesy of Posiva).

 Specification of a Geographic Information System for Siting a UK Geological Disposal Facility (2012)

-Ally Clark led the RWM GDF siting project from 2012 to 2013 in preparation for repository site identification and assessment in Cumbria.
+Dr Ally Clark (MCM) led the RWM GDF siting project from 2012 to 2013 in preparation for repository site identification and assessment in Cumbria.
 This included development of a Geographic Information System (GIS) tool, preparation of documentation and collaboration with the British Geological Survey to establish the approach for above and below-ground siting.

 Siting nuclear waste disposal facilities in Switzerland